Unsupervised Monocular Depth Learning with Integrated Intrinsics and Spatio-Temporal Constraints: Introduction

-The learning of visual odometry (VO) and depth maps has useful application in visual simultaneous localization and mapping (SLAM).
-Visual SLAM leverages 3D vision to navigate an unknown area by determining camera pose relative to a constructed global map of an environment.
-To build a map and localize within it, the VO within the SLAM pipeline must solve at metric scale.
-Geometric approaches to monocular SLAM using first principled solutions, such as structure from motion (SfM) \cite{koenderink1991affine}, resolved scaling issues using external information\cite{clark2017vinet, Greene2020}.
-Building on such methods, work in data-driven monocular VO sought to obtain accurate scaling using sources such as GPS sensor fusion \cite{pillai2017visual} or supervision \cite{clark2017vinet}.
-Unsupervised approaches using a camera alone remain attractive, however, due to the reduction of manual effort associated with fewer sensors.
-Promising research in this area used combined visual constraints (e.g., monocular depth \cite{Zhou2017, Bian2019, Yin2018, Zou2018, Godard_digging_2019, Gordon2019}, stereo depth \cite{Zhan2018, Babu2018, Li2018,Greene2020}, or optical flow \cite{Zou2018}) to achieve scale consistent outcomes.
 Network architecture for visual odometry and dense depth map estimation separate depth and pose networks into two CNNs, one with convolutional and fully connected layers and the other an encoder-decoder structure \cite{badrinarayanan2017segnet}, respectively.
-In the case where only monocular images are used in training, the self-supervision inherent in estimation is less constrained, having only pose generated from temporal constraints to determine depth, and vice versa.
+In the case where only monocular images are used in training, the self-supervision inherent in estimation is less constrained, having only pose generated from temporal constraints to determine depth, and vice versa \cite{luo2019every}.
 The work of \cite{vijayanarasimhan2017sfmnet, Zhou2017} for example, suffered from scaling ambiguity issues\cite{Zhan2018}.
 Training using binocular video, on the other hand, made use of independent constraints from spatial and temporal image pairs that offered an enriched set of sampled images for network training.
-This ``spatio-temporal" approach allowed for the regression of depth from spatial cues generated by epipolar constraints, which were then passed to the pose network to independently estimate VO using temporal constraints\cite{Zhan2018, Babu2018, Li2018}.
+This ``spatio-temporal" approach allowed for the regression of depth from spatial cues generated by epipolar constraints, which were then passed to the pose network to independently estimate VO using temporal constraints\cite{Zhan2018, Babu2018, Li2018, Godard_digging_2019, luo2019every}.

-In this work, we draw from the findings of \cite{Zhan2018, Babu2018, Li2018} and determine dense depth maps and egomotion using an unsupervised, end-to-end approach.
-By observing the similarities between the architecture of the depth network encoder and the pose network's convolutional layers, we can effectively eliminate architecture redundancy by merging them via a common encoder (Fig.~\ref{fig2}).
-Through the creation of a \textit{single, spatio-temporal} network, we reduce the overhead associated with optimizing networks separately under different criteria while still achieving the performance benefits of combined vision techniques.
-To further reduce human effort and eliminate error-prone manual intervention, this work also follows the work of \cite{Chen2019, Gordon2019} in demonstrating support for learning the camera intrinsics.
-In addition to freeing the system from manual calibration, learning camera intrinsics can be useful when a video source is unknown.